|Overview • Detailed Itinerary • FAQ's • Testimonials • Dates & Prices|

 Day 1: Arrive in Tehran

 You are met upon arrival at Tehran International Airport and transferred to your hotel.
-The remainder of the day is at leisure before meeting the group for dinner and orientation.
+This afternoon we will arrange a visit to the Carpet Museum for those who arrive early, before meeting the group for dinner and orientation.
 Overnight in Tehran.

 Day 2: Tehran City Sights

 This morning we will depart for Hamadan.
+We stop along the way to enjoy a visit inside the Alisadra Cave, the longest aquatic cave in the world which has constant temperature of 16 degrees centigrade.
+From here we enjoy lunch before making our way to Hamadan.
 The bustling city of Hamadan previously known as Ekbatana - was one of the ancient world's greatest cities.
 Hamadan has a wonderful setting surrounded by snowcapped mountains.
 Dinner and overnight in Hamadan.

 Day 4: Hamadan, Ancient Ecbatana, Tombs of Esther & Mordecai